- Location: California

 - Pass the traffic laws and signs test (the written test).
 If you have special needs, the DMV administers alternative test taking methods.

 The written test is multiple choice.
-You must get at least 39 questions right out of 46.
-You can take the test three times if you don't pass the first time, but you must wait seven days between tests.
+You must get at least 38 correct right out of 46 questions.
+You can take the test 3 times if you don't pass the first time, but you must wait 7 days between tests.

 If you fail the test three times, you'll need to start the application process over with a new Form DL 44.
 One more thing: All written tests must be started before 4:30 p.m., so that you have time to finish before closing.